 They’ve been in Paris for more than 4 years now and she’s still working on achieving those goals, although moving from SF to Paris was probably less of a culture shock than moving from OC to SF.
 Amy says in an ideal world, they’d split their time between the two countries – but keep their French health care and vacation, of course!

 And here are Amy’s tips:

-Enjoy a long lunch “en terrasse” at Plouf.
+Enjoy a long lunch “en terrasse” at Plouf (Now closed).
 Despite living in Paris, Plouf continues to be one of my favorite French restaurants thanks to its location on the European-esque Belden Place, authentic dishes, and flirty French waiters providing American-style service.